-Power contributed 51% (excluding fuel charge), water 22% and fuel charge 27% to the total revenue.
-Revenue rose by RO1.95 million, mainly due to increase in fuel charge revenue and capacity charge revenue.
-Fuel charge revenue rose due to increase in PLF and inflation index impact.
+The main contributors of revenue are Power (48%) (excluding fuel charge), fuel charge (31%) and water (21%).
+Revenue rose by RO5 million, mainly due to increase in fixed capacity charge and fuel charge revenue.
+Increase in fixed capacity charge revenue was attributed to better plant reliability and tariff indexation.
+Fuel charge revenue rose due to increase in plant heat rate and inflation index impact.
 Fuel charge revenue is a pass-through and is calculated based on consumption of natural gas as computed by the Plant's contractual fuel demand model.
 Actual heat rate is better than the contracted fuel demand model.
-Capacity charge revenue increased due to better plant reliability and tariff indexation.